 Limit Use of Public Transportation to Get There (If You Can Avoid It)

-If possible, it’s best to walk, bike, or drive to the store (preferably in your own vehicle, though ride-sharing services are a good middle ground).
+If possible, it’s best to walk, bike, or drive to the store (preferably in your own vehicle, though ride-sharing services are a good middle ground, but be sure to wear your mask).

-If you can’t avoid buses and trains, per the CDC recommendations, you should be wearing a mask—but masks provide only some measure of protection from the virus, so don’t let it lull you into a false sense of security.
+If you can’t avoid buses and trains, per the CDC recommendations, you should also definitely be wearing a mask—it’s simply one of the most effective ways to prevent or limit the spread of COVID-19.
+But remember that masks are not 100 percent effective, which doesn’t mean they’re not worth wearing, just that you shouldn’t let it lull you into a false sense of security.
 Be sure to continue to keep your hands away from your face (i.e., no fiddling with your mask) and wash your hands as soon as you can.
+Be sure to take proper care of your mask as well.

 Related Reading: Where to Buy Masks Online